Walter Payton: 1986–1987

-Payton, who was a 12-year veteran, amassed 1,333 yards in the 1986 NFL season.
+Payton, who was a 12-year veteran, amassed 1,333 yards in the 1986 season.
 The Bears won the NFC Central Division, but lost to the Washington Redskins 27–13 in the divisional round.
-At the end of the 1986 season, he announced that he would retire from professional football after completing the 1987 NFL season.
+At the end of the 1986 season, he announced that he would retire from professional football after completing the 1987 season.
 During his last season with the Bears, Payton split carries with his successor, Neal Anderson, and rushed for a career-low 533 yards along with four touchdowns.
 Payton's career ended with another loss to the Washington Redskins in the divisional round of the playoffs by the score of 21–17 on January 10, 1988.
 Over his entire career, Payton rushed for 16,726 yards, which broke the record for most rushing yards by any NFL player in history, and scored 110 touchdowns.
 He caught 492 passes for 4,538 yards and 15 touchdowns.
 Payton set several team records, including most career rushing yards, receptions, touchdowns, and touchdown passes by a running back.
 His jersey number was retired by the Bears, and he was inducted into the Pro Football Hall of Fame in 1993.